goyaldeepak87/Event-calendar/README.md

 npm run dev

-⚙️ Tech Stack:
+⚙️ Tech Stack Used:

-This project is built using Next.js.
+Framework: Next.js v15.5.2

+Styling: Tailwind CSS

+Calendar Integration: FullCalendar with the following modules:

+"@fullcalendar/core": "^6.1.19",
+"@fullcalendar/daygrid": "^6.1.19",
+"@fullcalendar/interaction": "^6.1.19",
+"@fullcalendar/react": "^6.1.19",
+"@fullcalendar/resource-timegrid": "^6.1.19",
+"@fullcalendar/resource-timeline": "^6.1.19",
+"@fullcalendar/timegrid": "^6.1.19"

 💬 Code Comments:

-All functions in the project are clearly commented to explain their functionality and purpose.
+Every function in the codebase is clearly commented with explanations of its purpose and functionality.

 ❓ Need Help?

-If you face any issues while setting up or running the project, feel free to contact me.
-I’ll be happy to walk you through the code and project flow.
+If you face any issues with module installation or running the project, feel free to reach out.
+I can also provide a live demo to walk you through the complete project if needed.